 Bluetooth 5 will bring with it double the range of current Bluetooth 4 and quadruple the speed of low energy Bluetooth transmissions.
-Bluetooth 5 will also provide significant new functionality for connectionless services like location-relevant information and navigation.
-By adding significantly more capacity to advertising transmissions, Bluetooth 5 will further propel the adoption and deployment of beacons and location-based services to users around the world.
+It will also give significant new functionality for connectionless services like location-relevant information and navigation.
+By adding much more capacity to advertising transmissions, It will further propel the adoption and deployment of beacons and location-based services to users around the world.

 Full details will be revealed it an upcoming media event in London on 16 June.